Darvid-223/battleship/README.md

 - Configurable board sizes for varied difficulty levels

+- **In the game, the following symbols are used on the board:**

+  - S: Indicates a ship is present at this position.
+  - O: Indicates a missed shot.
+  - ~: Indicates water where no shots have been fired.

 - Randomized ship placement for both player and computer

 - Clear visual feedback for hits, misses, and the final state of the game board